top of page

 Licensing Opportunities:

 Users can access information on how to license their music, plus link to affiliate companies.
+It provides valuable content for the user and acts as a marketing tool for bandrise and its partners.

 bandrise licensing opportunities